wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

     how to do this and more information about reCaptcha, see [Setting Up ReCaptcha](../../learn/setting-up-recaptcha).
-5. Start the WSO2 Identity Server and log in to the user portal using the following link: <https://localhost:9443/user-portal>
+5. Start the WSO2 Identity Server and log in to the user portal using the following link: `<https://localhost:9443/user-portal>`

     !!! tip
         If you have changed the port offset or modified the hostname, change the port or hostname accordingly.

-6. Click the **Create Account** link.
+6. Click **Create Account**.
     ![register-now-link](../assets/img/using-wso2-identity-server/register-now-option.png)
-7. Enter the account creation details and note that reCaptcha is available.
+7. Enter the account creation details and note that a reCaptcha is available.
     ![account-creation-details](../assets/img/using-wso2-identity-server/account-creation-details.png)